Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 => 100
 ```

 Methods
 -------

 **Inspect** - a method in the `Object` class which means it is available to all other classes unless specifically overwritten.
-It presents a reperesentation of the object in a readable string.
+It presents a representation of the object in a readable string.
 For built-in objects, this will just be the object itself in a string.
 When an instance of a class is called, `inspect` is the method being used by default to display the instance.
 Inspect can be modified for user defined classes:

 ```ruby
 [1, 2, "three"].inspect